pranav-kural/ledaa-updates-scanner/README.md

 5. **Data Loading**: If the hash is different, we initiate the process of data loading for the given `URL`.

 Code for the above steps can be found in the `core.py` file.

+## Overall LEDAA Data Process Flow

+Below is the process flow for how ground truth data updates are handled and how the knowledge base is effectively updated.

+1. [`ledaa_updates_scanner`](https://github.com/pranav-kural/ledaa-updates-scanner) Lambda function monitors for changes in content of documentation.
+2. On detecting changes, it triggers the [`ledaa_load_data`](https://github.com/pranav-kural/ledaa-load-data) Lambda function passing it the URL of webpage.
+3. `ledaa_load_data` Lambda function invokes the [`ledaa_text_splitter`](https://github.com/pranav-kural/ledaa-text-splitter) Lambda function to initiate the process of scraping data from a given URL and to get a list of strings (representing text chunks or documents) which will be used in data ingestion.
+4. `ledaa_text_splitter` Lambda function invokes the [`ledaa_web_scrapper`](https://github.com/pranav-kural/ledaa-web-scrapper) Lambda function to scrape the URL and store the processed markdown data in S3. `ledaa_web_scrapper` function also stores the hash of the processed data in DynamoDB which will later be compared by `ledaa_updates_scanner` function to detect changes.
+5. On receiving processed document chunks back, `ledaa_load_data` Lambda function stores the data in the vector store.

 ## AWS Lambda Deployment